 The purpose of this guide is to furnish qualified technical personnel with pertinent technical information to use in designing new liquid oxygen pump installations.
-It emphasizes considerations that will enhance safe, reliable operation of liquid oxygen pumps.
-Refer to CGA P-8 and AlGA 056/08, Safe Practices Guide for Air Separation Plants [1, 9].
-This publication is not intended as a specification for the design of oxygen pumps.
+It emphasizes considerations that will enhance safe and reliable operation of liquid oxygen pumps.

 3 Definitions